KatrinaCloyd/lab-06-ecom-site/README.md

     -altert order
     -redirect to items page X

-Maybe also add a clear cart button on cart page
+X Maybe also add a clear cart button on cart page